daniel3735928559/mango/libmango/README.md

 ### Dataflow

-Given this, the usual dataflow of the libmango implementation happens in two steps: Initialisation (which usually happens when the libmango Node class (in whatever form) is instantiated), interface definition (where we set up the functions we want to be accessible from the outside world, and the main loop (usually started by calling the `run` function of the Node object).
+Given this, the usual dataflow of the libmango implementation happens in four steps:

+* Initialisation: Usually happens when the libmango Node class (in whatever form) is instantiated.

+* Interface setup: This is when we set up the functions we want to be accessible from the outside world

+* Main loop: Usually started by calling the `run` function of the Node object.

+* Sending: As we run the program, sometimes it wants to send commands, so we need a function in libmango to handle this also.

 #### Initialisation